lspitzley/bfor206-spring2024/homework/Homework 3.md

 The JSON files collected from the video donwload process contain more information than was available from scraping the channel page.
+The process for getting this information is very similar to the process used to extract the video metadata in the previous homework.
+You will instead use the JSON files that are downloaded with yt-dlp.

 1. Read the JSON files and select the relevant columns and data points.
 2. Store them in a dataframe.